Code-Institute-Submissions/Upon-Wonder/README.md

 ### UX/UI goals
 * Make navigation easy and clear for any visitor with good UX structure.
+* Make all information on the page easy to understand.
 * Customize the web page to be fully responsive to fit all devices.
 * Reflect the band's image through good color choices and fonts that accompany to all pages of the website.